Kibale Forest National Park Uganda

 Kanyanchu River Camp has four (4) bandas each with two (2) beds and fitted beddings.
 The establishment also has one self-catering banda and two (2) basic campsites.
 The place has got a canteen that provides food upon request and is open from 7:30am to midnight.
 You need to inform the canteen one hour in advance to avoid inconveniences.
 The Kanyanchu River Camp also has a tree house with two (2) people capacity and getting to it from the camp takes 10 minutes.

-Bigodi region (south of the park).
+Bigodi region (south of Kibale National Park)

-Kibale Safari Lodge
+Kibale Safari Lodge in Kibale National Park

 The lodge is located in Kanyanchu on the way to village of Bigodi, it is positioned on a vantage point with sights of the forest and Ruwenzori Mountains, the portal peaks.
 The Lodge presently offers 2 rooms on the main building and 5 luxury cottages with en suite washrooms.
 It offers excellent varieties of cuisine.
 It has a dining and modern bar.